pgosar/CyberNvim/README.md

 Strict and intuitive code organization makes the codebase especially easy to understand.

-At only 1500 lines of Lua (as of August 2023), CyberNvim is around 3-5 times smaller than similar distributions (AstroNvim at 6.3k lines of Lua, LunarVim at 8k, LazyVim at 5k etc.).
+At only 1600 lines of Lua (as of August 2023), CyberNvim is around 3-5 times smaller than similar distributions (AstroNvim at 6.3k lines of Lua, LunarVim at 8k, LazyVim at 5k etc.).
 The codebase is built to be understood in less than 10 minutes with simple, self-documenting code and an intuitive file structure (there are only five folders!).
 I would call it SpeedyToUnderstandNvim but that doesn't have the same ring to it.

-The main way it saves on line count is by using a "one size fits most" rather than "one size fits all" approach.
-It is built more as a starting point for users who require highly advanced setups.
+The main way the codebase saves on line count is by minimizing unnecessary abstractions wherever possible.
+One of CyberNvim's goals is to maintain a minimalistic codebase with a style similar to what many create as their own personal configuration rahter than what one would expect in a large software project.
 This approach is similar to [NvChad](https://github.com/NvChad/NvChad/tree/v2.0), but CyberNvim offers a far more complete base experience for those wanting the IDE experience.

 It pays a surprisingly low price for the small codebase.
-It remains simple to expand upon the config by sourcing extra user-defined files or to override parts of the config such as plugins and their configurations, main options, and keybindings.
+It has every major feature one would expect of a full-scale Neovim distribution built in and it remains simple to expand upon or completely overhaul the config.

 ### Installation and Configuration
 First, backup (rename, move etc.) your existing nvim configuration.